-Regardless of the reason for a named executive officer's termination of employment, he or she may be entitled to receive amounts earned during the term of employment.
+Regardless of the reason for a named executive officer's termination of employment, they may be entitled to receive amounts earned during the term of employment.
 Such amounts include, through the date of termination:

 - earned but unpaid salary;

 - benefits;

-- unreimbursed business expenses; and
+- · unreimbursed business expenses; and

 - the ability to exercise vested stock options for a limited period of time.